sidbala4023/Flow/README.md

 5.Create a Screen flow to create “Contact” record on Account Record Page and it is related to the Account.

 6.Create a Screen flow to create “Case” record on Account Record Page and it is related to the Account.

+7. Create s Screen Flow to create a “Contact” related to the Account and attach a file with contact record.